 Nursing is an incredibly rewarding and meaningful career with many, many great aspects.
 However, with the long and demanding shift schedules and poor rest ratio it can be easy for Nurses (and other Healthcare professionals) to experience and suffer from fatigue.
-Inadequate sleep and the resulting fatigue can have major implications for the health and safety of both Nurses and the patients in their care.
-So let us fill you in on everything you need to know all the way from what fatigue is to how you can prevent it…
+Inadequate sleep and the resulting fatigue can have major implications on the health and safety of both Nurses and the patients in their care.
+So let us fill you in on everything you need to know all the way from what fatigue is to how you can prevent it.

 Fatigue is not just occasionally feeling tired or sleepy like most people think.
 Fatigue is where you are permanently exhausted with no energy or drive to do anything.
 Inadequate rest and a stressful work environment can result in fatigue levels rising and being apparent.